 What can Lean practitioners learn from this?

-First, it appears the development (and continuing evolution) of TPS was simultaneously a uncontrolled and controlled experiment, depending on what aspect of TPS was under development.
+First, it appears the development (and continuing evolution) of TPS was simultaneously an uncontrolled and controlled experiment, depending on what aspect of TPS was under development.
 Trial and error seems to have been more dominant and used when the problem was difficult to understand due to the existence of many variables, while experiments seem to have been used less often when the problem was easier to understand and had fewer variables.
-Either way, these two practical methods were used to better understand problems and identify appropriate countermeasures, long before the invention of A3 reports.
+Either way, these two practical methods were used to better understand problems and identify appropriate countermeasures — and do so quickly — long before the invention of A3 reports.

 Second, are we smarter today about Lean management and how to create flow than Ohno was in his day?
 The answer is both “yes” and “no.” Perhaps we conduct more experiments than trial and error compared to Ohno.
 But, efforts to achieve flow to not follow a specific formula, so there is not one method for improving productivity, reducing costs, controlling quantities, assuring quality, and respecting people.
 There are unique circumstances in each situation, which suggests that trial and error remains a useful problem-solving process.
 The question is, are you doing fast cycle trial and error or slow cycle trial and error?
 You should be doing fast cycle trial and error to analyze work content, work sequence, equipment layout, and so on.

 Third, we can learn from the tenacity of Toyota people to understand and correct problems over decades of time to achieve flow.
-I recently visited Toyota’s Motomachi automobile assembly plant in Nagoya, Japan.
-One of my key takeaways was that Toyota people figured out, through both trial and error and experiments, the timing and sequence of mixed model production and flow.
+In my visit to Toyota’s Motomachi automobile assembly plant in Nagoya, Japan, one of my key takeaways was that Toyota people figured out, through both trial and error and experiments, the timing and sequence of mixed model production and flow.
 Few organizations undertake such a great task, yet one that is so critical to the effective functioning of a business in terms of productivity, quality, output, cost, profit, customer satisfaction, and growth.
 Fewer still would understand that this problem in never “solved,” but is instead continuously evolving.